Emberlynn-Loo/tp/docs/UserGuide.md

 * will be of type String, other than the predefined attributes listed above
 * cannot be converted to another type. e.g. if the attribute is of type Integer, the edit command must be used with an integer value
 </div>

+### Relationships

+Relationships are one of 3 types of information in a person's profile, with the other 2 being the UUID and attributes.
+Relationships are what you use to store information about the relationship between 2 persons.

 [Back to Table of Contents](#table-of-contents)